-Since you cannot just look for a cheaper option outside of the tourist area (Because on many islands, the whole island basically is tourist area), you just have to stick with the higher prices.
+Since you cannot just look for a cheaper option outside of the tourist area (Because on many islands, the whole island basically is a tourist area), you just have to stick with the higher prices.

-2. Goods have to be important from the mainland
+2. Goods have to be imported from the mainland

 To be fair, not only you but also the restaurants have to pay more for the ingredients.
 You will find that even in the supermarkets the prices on Thailand’s islands are usually higher than on the mainland.
-Especially fresh goods, such as milk, eggs, and yoghurt are more pricey.
+Especially fresh goods, such as milk, eggs, and yogurt are more pricey.

 Staying hydrated is important, especially if you walk a lot during your Thailand trip.
 Unfortunately, there are not many ways to save money on water.
 (You cannot drink tap water in Thailand!).

 Some accommodations let you refill your water bottle free of charge.
 That doesn’t only help your piggy bank but also the environment.

 Usually, it is cheaper to buy big bottles (1,5 l) than small ones (0,5 l).
 Moreover, you can usually find offers for different water brands in 7/11.
 During our stay in North Thailand, we paid 20 Baht for 2 big bottles of water from one specific brand.
 (One bottle was 13 Baht)

 Or how about not spending money on the water at all?

 Yes, you have read correctly.
 There is a way to travel through Thailand without spending money on water.
 And no, of course, I don’t want you to die of thirst.

 The trick?
 Tap water!
 Now you might probably think that you are not supposed to drink tap water in Thailand.
 That is absolutely correct!
 But there is a way to make this tap water drinkable.
-The solution is called Lifestraw!
+The solution is called a Lifestraw!
 This amazingly practical invention disinfects and filters the tap water in order to make it drinkable.
 This way, you can save a lot of money and help the environment by not producing more plastic waste.
 Great, right?